Jonak-Adipta-Kalita/JAK-Command-Line-Tool/README.md

 ## Commands

--   name-servers: Looks up the Name Servers for a Perticular Host
+-   `name-servers:` Looks up the Name Servers for a Perticular Host
--   ip: Looks up the IPs for a particular host
+-   `ip`: Looks up the IPs for a particular host
--   cname: Looks up the CNAME for a particullar host
+-   `cname`: Looks up the CNAME for a particullar host
--   mx: Looks up the MX Records for a particullar host
+-   `mx`: Looks up the MX Records for a particullar host

 ## Contribute